Hartwell House, Buckinghamshire: History

 The property was first mentioned in the Domesday Book of 1086 and belonged to William Peverel.

 The core of the present house was constructed in the early 17th century for the Hampden family and then the Lee family.
 The Lees, an old Buckinghamshire family, acquired Hartwell c.1650 by marriage into the Hampdens.

 Bourbon Court

-Between 1809 and 1814 the owner of the house, Sir Charles Lee, let the mansion to the French prince Louis Stanislas Xavier, Count of Provence.
+Between 1809 and 1814 the owner of the house, Sir Charles Lee, let the mansion to the French prince Louis Stanislas Xavier, Count of Provence, the future King Louis XVIII.
 The arrival of the impoverished prince and his court at Hartwell was not a happy experience for the mansion, with once grand and imperious courtiers farming chickens and assorted small livestock on the lead roofs.
-Louis's wife, Marie Josephine of Savoy died at Hartwell in 1810.
-After her death, her body was carried first to Westminster Abbey, and one year later to Sardinia, where the Savoy King of Sardinia had withdrawn during Napoleonic occupation of Turin and Piedmont; she is buried in the Cathedral of Cagliari.
+Louis's wife, Marie Joséphine of Savoy died at Hartwell in 1810.
+After her death, her body was carried first to Westminster Abbey, and one year later to Sardinia, where the Savoy King of Sardinia had withdrawn during Napoleonic occupation of Turin and Piedmont; she is buried in Cagliari Cathedral.
 Prince Louis signed the document accepting the French crown in the library of the house, following the defeat of Napoleon.